The Right Way to Format Any Resume (Templates Included!)

 Maintain order

 The format determines its order.
-For the functional resume, for example, the following should be the order of your sections: contact information, summary statement, a summary of qualifications, skills, work experience, and education.
+For the functional resume, for example, the following should be the order of your sections: contact information, a summary statement, a summary of qualifications, skills, work experience, and education.

-Maintain resume’s right length
+Maintain the right length

 Don’t use multiple colors

-If you lack work experience, the functional resume format is ideal as it focuses on your transferrable skills, such as communication, organization, and problem-solving.
+If you lack work experience, the functional format is ideal as it focuses on your transferrable skills, such as communication, organization, and problem-solving.
 This format allows you to showcase your strengths and abilities, even if you don’t have much work experience to draw from.

-On the other hand, if you have a lot of work experience, the combination resume format is a great choice because it allows you to highlight both your work experience and your abilities equally.
+On the other hand, if you have a lot of work experience, the combination format is a great choice because it allows you to highlight both your work experience and your abilities equally.
 This format emphasizes your work history and skills in a way that can demonstrate your value to potential employers.

 Frequently Asked Questions